ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 * Explore with denser systems to examine behavior when buoyant forces are less of a deciding factor in the motion (heavier metal construction will aid with this, as will battery and control board mounting)
 * More experiments with different granular materials and packing

-The ultimate vision of this project is a multi-directional version of this robot which aims to utilize several of the actuators used in the cylindrical robot simultaneously inside a spherical chassis.
-This will allow for locomotion in any direction without reorientation.
 With regards to hardware, a mount for an IMU sensor and the PCB is under development, and an interesting expansion would be exploring control using that sensor data.
 An on-board battery supply system would allow the robot to be untethered.
 Battery supply has been tested for the motor itself, but power for the control board is still tethered at the moment.
 More robust development of the system using machined parts would also allow for more robust studying of the robot behavior in varying granular material conditions.
 Pursuing more experiments with denser materials will fill gaps in understanding regarding the effects of buoyancy within the granular material.

 ## Acknowledgments